NNPDF/nnpdf/doc/sphinx/source/vp/plotting_format.md

 ### Plotting and grouping

-The variable as function of which the data is plotted, is simply declared as
+The variable in which the data is plotted is simply declared as

 ````